-7 The AR(1) and UC-HP models discussed in previous section were estimated using the posterior mode.
+&lt;sup>9 The AR(1) and UC-HP models discussed in previous section were estimated using the posterior mode.
 But the estimated output gaps for these models are indistinguishable from those based on MLE.
 For example, for the US data, the correlation between the Bayesian and MLE output gaps is >0.999999 in both cases.

-8 In principle, this setup would also make it possible to apply the approach outlined in this paper even given severe data limitations (e.g., very small samples) or a desire to impose tighter priors based on strongly held beliefs.
+&lt;sup>10 In principle, this setup would also make it possible to apply the approach outlined in this paper even given severe data limitations (e.g., very small samples) or a desire to impose tighter priors based on strongly held beliefs.